The year is winding down, and many people look toward the future – the New Year.

 There’s an added benefit, and it’s reflected in the comments of a friend who says:

 “Saying how much I appreciate others helps me create an optimistic, happier outlook.”

-Yes, when you give others compliments, you feel a deep sense of satisfaction knowing that you have contributed to their happiness.
+Yes, when you compliment others, you feel deeply satisfied knowing that you have contributed to their happiness.

 Once you practice giving compliments each day for a few weeks, you’ll get used to it.

 It also helps you focus more on the good in others instead of getting worked up over their not-too-good qualities, achieving inner peace.